-Over 50s Typically they are over 50, ofen retired professionals and welltravelled.
+Over 50s Typically they are over 50, often retired professionals and well travelled.
 They are discerning, demanding high standards of accommodation, food and scenery.
 They are cultured and well-educated and particularly appreciate the commentaries on features of interest we include in all our route booklets.
 Valerie Jordan, in her 60s, from the United States wrote:

 “This trip was absolutely fantastic (and I have already passed the website and contact information on to several friends!)
 All the details were taken care of and all we had to do was relax, enjoy the fabulous scenery and amazing food.
 We enjoyed reading the commentaries: it was like having our own personal guide.”
 (Valerie Jordan)“

-40s-50s Our younger clients in the 40-50 age bracket, are usually money rich but time poor.
+40s-50s Our younger clients in the 40-50 age bracket, are usually are time poor.
 They would be capable of putting together a walking holiday themselves but haven’t the time to do so and are willing to pay to have everything organised for them.
 Anne Hazzard of Stroud, Gloucestershire, particularly appreciated having everything done for her:

 Families with older children We recently heard from Lynda Gouveia from Stockholm, Sweden, that she and her family had a wonderful time following our self-guided walking holiday on the Amalfi Coast:

 “….. great family fun.” “… my three teenagers said they felt like they were completing ‘The amazing race’.
 I would read out the directions and it would be a challenge to see who could find the marker, site, landmark first – great family fun!
 We all had a fabulous time.”